Katare Spinning Mills Limited

 g) With respect to the other matters to be included in the Auditor’s Report in accordance the requirements of section 197(16) of the Act, as amended:

-In my opinion and to the best of my information and according to the explanations given to me, the remuneration paid by the Company to its directors during the year is in accordance with the provisions of section 197 of the act.
+In my opinion and to the best of my information and according to the explanations given to me, during the year under review Company has not paid/provided remuneration to the directors.
+Hence provisions of Section 197 of the Act are not applicable.

 h) With respect to the other matters to be included in the Auditor’s Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rule, 2014, as amended in my opinion and to the best of my information and according to the explanations given to me: